SConsul/Adversarial_Attacks/README.md

 Again, the larger episilon means that greater perturbations are allowed and so the worse of the model can perform.

 ### Combating Adversarial Perturbations
+An effective way to combat adversarial perturbations is to add such perturbations to the training data.
+Adding PGD perturbations instead of random noise during the data augmentation step during training makes the model more robust.
+This method of training, termed 'Adversarial Training' can be described by the following equation:
 <p align="center"><img src="svgs/1c9552ba9b387ae14ce4c3cc119227ee.svg" align="middle" width="198.46529999999998pt" height="39.30498pt"/></p>
+Such models tend to outperform the normal classifier.
+This however comes with the cost of much higher training time.
 ## Exploratory Attacks

 Exploratory attacks happen after a model has been trained and is up and running.
 The aim of the attacker is to query the model and hence gain some information so as to train his own model to closely approximate the target model.
 For companies that provide ML-based services, this presents a tradeoff between the secrecy and the "explainibility" of the model.
 That is, for the assurance of proper feature selection, the companies need to disclose some metrics which can explain how the input of a model affects the output.
 However, revealing this information can quite often compromise the secrecy of the model, thus posing a danger to the companies intellectual property.